-The Audit Committee met four times in 2012 (twice in the presence of the Statutory Auditors).
-The member attendance rate was 100%.
-In 2012, the Audit Committee considered and reported to the Supervisory Board on:
+The Audit Committee met four times in 2014 (twice in the presence of the Statutory Auditors).
+The member attendance rate was 92%.
+In 2014, the Audit Committee considered and reported to the Supervisory Board on:

-- the revaluation of net assets, the Company's financial statements and consolidated accounts for the 2011 fullyear accounts and the 2012 half-year accounts; - the quarterly Management Board reports for 2012; - the funding of the Group's five-year business plan, financial resources and borrowing requirements; - taxation; - the working terms and conditions of the Statutory Auditors for the closing of the 2011 annual accounts; - the organisation of human resources within the finance departments throughout the Group; - the Company dividend payment policy and the proposal to the AGM regarding the annual allocation and distribution of profits; - the internal audit charter, risk mapping and the internal audit reports for 2012; - the examination of the Company's exposure to and management of risks; and - the annual evaluation of the functioning of the Audit Committee.
+- the revaluation of net assets, the Company's financial statements and consolidated accounts for the 2013 full-year accounts and the 2014 half-year accounts, including corporate risks and off-balance sheet commitments; - the quarterly Management Board reports for 2014; - the 2014 Budget; - the funding of the Group's five-year business plan, financial resources and borrowing requirements; - taxation: - the working terms and conditions of the Statutory Auditors for the closing of the 2013 annual accounts; - the organisation of human resources within the finance departments throughout the Group; - the reporting lines to the CFO and Deputy CFO within the finance departments throughout the Group; - the Company dividend payment policy and the proposal to the AGM regarding the annual allocation and distribution of profits; - the internal audit charter, risk mapping and the internal audit reports and internal audit plan for 2014; - the review of changes in tax regulations at the European level (OECD); - the review of the Group's internal IT strategy and updates to IT tools; - the examination of the Company's exposure to and management of risks: - the internal control and management of risk part of the Report of the Chairman of the Supervisory Board 2013; - the review of relevant accounting and governance developments such as IFRS developments; and - the annual evaluation of the functioning of the Audit Committee.